Bedrock-OSS/bedrock-wiki/docs/items/item-components.md

 #### Object Format {#block-placer-object}

--   `block` — String / Object
+-   `block` — String
-    -   Defines the block that will be placed.
+    -   Defines the identifier of the block that will be placed.
 -   `replace_block_item` — Boolean (optional)
     -   Learn more about replacing block items [here](/blocks/blocks-as-items#replacing-block-items).
 -   `aligned_placement` — Boolean (optional)